JeremyRand/namecoin.org/35c3-tls-workshop/index.md

 ### If you're using ConsensusJ-Namecoin

-1. Create `ncdns.conf` in the directory where ncdns is, and fill it the following, using any username and password that you like:
+1. Create `ncdns.conf` in the directory where ncdns is, and fill in the following, using any username and password that you like:
 ~~~
 [ncdns]
 bind="127.0.0.1:5391"